 Little-known facts about the gathering of nations.

-With the 2012 Summer Olympics coming soon, sports fans will be overwhelmed with facts, figures and features of every kind imaginable.
+With the 2018 Winter Olympics coming soon, sports fans will be overwhelmed with facts, figures and features of every kind imaginable.
 But we found a few things you probably won't learn.
 Here are 10 surprising facts about the Olympic Games.

 1. Gold medals are mostly made of silver.

 Despite the popular belief that the Gold Medal is composed of pure gold, this hasn’t been the case since the 1912 Olympics.
 Today’s Olympic Gold Medal is an imposter, made almost entirely from silver with approximately 6 grams of gold to meet the standard laid out in the Olympic Charter.
-The London Games medals are the biggest Olympic medals ever, weighing in at 400 grams.
-With gold selling at $1,571 an ounce, an Olympic medal made of pure gold would cost upwards of $20,000.
+The 2018 Winter Olympics in PyeongChang, South Korea, are set to feature the heaviest Olympic medals ever, with the gold medal weighing in at 586 grams.
+With gold selling for around $1,350 an ounce, an Olympic medal made of pure gold would cost close to $28,000.

 2. The Olympic Torch Relay is not an ancient tradition.

 The Torch Relay has its roots in the controversial 1936 Berlin Olympics.
 Carl Diem, Chief Organizer of the Olympic Games, conceived of the relay as a propaganda tool for the Nazi Party to showcase the supposed superiority of the Aryan race.
 The relay passed through Greece, Bulgaria, Yugoslavia, Hungary, Austria and Czechoslovakia, who would all succumb to Nazi rule within 10 years.